novix-sa/Pyplan/docs/Pyplan X-Array Extension Library.md

 # Pyplan X-Array Extension Library

-Pyplan X-Array Extension Library (px) is an open source library developed for working with Coords in a more structured way.
+Pyplan X-Array Extension Library group a set of functions that helps operate with the concept of Index as defined in Pyplan.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYxMjE5ODQ2OF19
+eyJoaXN0b3J5IjpbLTYyNjc3NzA4MiwxNjEyMTk4NDY4XX0=
 -->